Fernando Jarquin Pira: Dairy industry and byproducts

-Jarquín’s dairy and byproducts businesses are centered around Productos Valparaíso, S.A., a company located in the territorial division of Alta Verapaz, Guatemala, in a farm which runs under the name “Finca Valparaiso”; and the ranch FJ Chichavac, located in the Municipality of Tecpán, in the department of Chimaltenango.
-Productos Valparaíso produces Jersey cow milk, goat milk, and various types of yogurts and cheese.
+Jarquín’s dairy and byproduct businesses are centered around Productos Valparaíso, S.A., a company located in the territorial division of Alta Verapaz, Guatemala, in a farm that runs under the name “Finca Valparaiso”; and the ranch FJ Chichavac, located in the Municipality of Tecpán, in the department of Chimaltenango.
+Productos Valparaíso produces Jersey cow milk, goat milk, and various types of yogurt and cheese.

 Jarquín is also connected to Milk Source Genetics, a U.S. milk producer that sells its products in Wisconsin, Michigan and Missouri.
-He is also the co-owner of the cow “Musquie latola Martha”, a three-time winner at the Royal Agricultural Winter Fair, which takes place ever year in Toronto, Canada.
+He is also the co-owner of the cow “Musique iatola Martha”, a three-time winner at the Royal Agricultural Winter Fair, which takes place every year in Toronto, Canada.

 Wine industry

-In 2002, Jarquín ventured into the wine import and distribution industry after he bought the company La Cofradía de los Vinos, a high-end wine distributing company of brands such as Cousiño Macul (Chile), Luigi Bosca, Salentein and Pulenta (Argentina), and Pisco Cuatro Gallos (Peru).
+In 2002, Jarquín ventured into the wine import and distribution industry after he bought the company La Cofradía de los Vinos, a high-end wine distribution company of brands such as Cousiño Macul (Chile), Luigi Bosca, Salentein and Pulenta (Argentina), and Pisco Cuatro Gallos (Peru).

-The company serves the emerging Guatemalan wine market and is focused on high-level winery.
+The company serves the emerging Guatemalan wine market and is focused on high-level wineries.
 It sells a few brands in supermarkets.
-The most exclusive brands of its portfolio are sold in Guatemala City's top restaurants, and in certain places in the city of Antigua, Guatemala.
+The most exclusive brands in its portfolio are sold in Guatemala City's top restaurants and in certain places in the city of Antigua, Guatemala.

 K´abel Business Center

 In 2013, Jarquín opened the Centro de Convenciones K´abel (Kabel, S.A., commercial name “K´abel”), a business-oriented convention center that integrates meeting and conference rooms.
 Originally, the center hosted mostly medical institutions, physicians and pharmaceutical companies.

 Due to the success of the business, in 2015 the company changed its commercial name to K’abel Business Center.
-Currently, the company services private companies of diverse sectors and industries, and business chambers such as the American Chamber of Commerce (AMCHAM).
+Currently, the company serves private companies in diverse sectors and industries, and business chambers such as the American Chamber of Commerce (AMCHAM).

 The executive chef of K’abel Business Center is Diego Jarquin, a graduate from Le Cordon Bleu Peru.

 Equine breeding

 Jarquín also owns FJ Chichavac Ranch, which is a member of the National Association of Breeders and Owners of Peruvian Paso Horses (ANCPCPP).

 The ranch is located in Tecpan, Chimaltenango, Guatemala.
-Jarquín has been acknowledged for his accomplishments in breeding and genetic development of stallions, especially from Peru.
+Jarquín has been acknowledged for his accomplishments in the breeding and genetic development of stallions, especially from Peru.
 His horses have been prized many times in contests organized by the ANCPCPP.

 Philanthropy

-Jarquín and his company Productos Valparaíso, through their corporate social responsibility program, are helping school children from neighboring communities to continue with their education.
+Jarquín and his company, Productos Valparaíso, through their corporate social responsibility program, are helping school children from neighboring communities continue with their education.
 The purpose behind the program is to develop future leaders who will help continue economic development in the region after they graduate.

-In 2016, the company helped rebuild the Escuela Oficial Rural Mixta (Mixed Rural Official School), located in the Chuparral 1 Village, in the department of Chimaltenango.
+In 2016, the company helped rebuild the Escuela Oficial Rural Mixta (Mixed Rural Official School), located in Chuparral 1 Village, in the department of Chimaltenango.
 The school was destroyed in 2010 by Tropical Storm Agatha.